Kalyvara/NXTheme-tutorials/anims/tuto_anims.md

-Pictures, icons, text, and pretty much all that's displayed on your console screen are *pane* objects that are contained in `.bflyt` files.
+Pictures, icons, text, and pretty much everything displayed on your console screen are *pane* objects that are contained in `.bflyt` files.
 These `.bflyt` files also contain information on panes' position/size/scale and their RGBA channels.
 In other words, those panes are what we will mess around with in this tutorial, **i.e. they are precisely the objects on which we will attach our animations.** So you might want to **check beforehand the**  `.bflyt`  **file that contains the pane you want to animate.**